What are the implications of President Trump's endorsement of torture?

 Trump's comments provoked an immediate response from some allies.

-British Prime Minister Teresa May was asked about them by reporters on her plane as she flew to the U.S. to meet with Trump.
+British Prime Minister Theresa May was asked about them by reporters on her plane as she flew to the U.S. to meet with Trump.

 "We condemn torture and my view on that won't change — whether I am talking to you or talking to the president," she said, according to the BBC.